stavItlab/ScribeAPi/Design.md

 # Features

 # Components
 Scribe's architecture is deeply inspired by Zooniverse's [Panoptes](https://github.com/zooniverse/Panoptes/) / [Panoptes Frontend](https://github.com/zooniverse/Panoptes-Front-End/), their platform for self-service citizen science projects.
-Panoptes provides a point and click workflow design tool
+Panoptes will ultimately provide

 ## Project Setup & Workflow Creation Tool
+This is the most TBD part of the application

 ## Datastore & API